Ear wax and infection management

 • Tinnitus - the sensation of "buzzing", "humming" or "clicking" noises within the ears.

-• Hearing loss - in extreme cases of wax build up, a condutive hearing loss can occur.
+• Hearing loss - in extreme cases of wax build up, a conductive hearing loss can occur.

 What causes ear wax blockages?